 Exploratory Bridge Program

+Applicants submitting a GED score will be reviewed individually.
 Students will be required to complete the Washburn Institute of Technology Exploratory Bridge Program according to the following criteria:

 - The student has a high school GPA < 3.49 AND an ACT score <15